 - Form dough into a ball and place in a large oiled bowl.
 Tightly cover with plastic wrap and let rise for 2-6 hours in room temperature or overnight in fridge.
 If putting in the fridge, place dough in a large oiled sealable bag.
 Double bag it for extra measure.

 - NOTE: If dough is developed in fridge, take the dough out 1-2 hours before using.

 - Preheat oven to 550 degrees, or as hot as it gets.
 Place pizza stone inside the oven while it heats.
 You want the stone to be hot when you slide the pizza onto it.
 This insures a good crusty bottom.

 - NOTE: If using an OONI KODA, heat on high for 25-30 minutes until temperature registers 900+ degrees F.

 - Once the dough is developed, cut the ball of dough into four even pieces.
 Form each piece into a ball.

 - Flour the surface of a clean counter top and press down on dough with your palm to flatten it out.
 Once in the shape of a disk, use the tips of your fingers and push down all over the disk.
 It’s should slowly start to become larger and flatter.

 - Pick up the large disk of dough with both hands and gently begin to stretch it out.
-Turn the disk like a wheel.
+Turn the disk like a wheel and let gravity do most of the work.
 The weight of the dough itself will then begin to stretch as you keep turning it in a circle.

-- Once the dough is stretched to your desired thickness, lightly flour the surface of a pizza peel.
+- Once the dough is stretched to your desired thickness, lightly dust the surface with corn meal of a pizza peel.
 Place pizza dough on top of flour and add toppings.
 Then gently slide pizza onto pizza stone in the hot oven.
 Let cook for about 8-12 minutes.
 Some ovens are different than others, so the pizza may cook faster or slower.
 Keep an eye on the pizza while it’s cooking.